SanjeevSahoo/xpandio/README.md

 16. Caching
     a.
-Request Memoization (memorize within a render cycle) - cleared after render cycle ends on server
+Request Memoization (memorize within a render cycle) - cleared after render cycle ends on server Within a render cycle same api / db query can be called multiple places in component tree, the query is cached an used for subsequent call within that render cycle
     b.
 Data Cache (memorizes accross user and render cycle) - doesnot clear on redeploy on server
     c.
 Full Route Cache (caching the full page a build time, any non dynamic page is cached, only updated on rebuild) - cleared on redeploy on server
     d.
 Router Cache (Client side caching for each route visited, for dynamic 30 seconds and for static 5 minutes.) - cleared on tab close or router refresh.